Hear from our past learners about their experience at the project and where they are now

 ‘I learnt a lot [during my two years at Three2Six] because I met people from more countries so I experienced different cultures and also we were taught different languages […] [The most remarkable experience for me is that] I was taught mostly perseverance, it is always persevere, go for what you want for in life, no matter the situation, just work hard and focus on your goal.’

 Randry, from Burundi, was one the first Three2Six learners and remained with the project for four years.
-He has now finished his Grade 12 at Sacred Heart College.
-He matriculated from Sacred Heart College and in 2020 came to the project as a volunteer.
-He is still currently with us.
+He received a scholarship which allowed him to enrol at Sacred Heart College, a Three2Six host school.
+He matriculated from the College in 2018.
+Two years later, he came back to the project and has been a campus volunteer since.
+He has also been running the alumni days that the Marist Youth movement organises every month for the Three2Six past learners.

 ‘[My experience at Three2Six] was very remarkable, I began my first grade in the Three2Six project and they welcomed me, they were very welcoming, they had remarkable things to teach us […] And they treated us very well.